nchase/memetica/src/2015-10-11-addiction.md

-As the response to drug addiction has been met with these weak attempts at curbing the side-effects of drug-fueled behavior and the ills of addiction, attempts at introducing stimuli that replicate the behavioral patterns of addiction have manifest across a number of consumer industries to really excellent economic response.
+As the response to drug addiction has been met with these weak attempts at curbing the side-effects of drug-fueled behavior and the ills of addiction, attempts at introducing stimuli that replicate the behavioral patterns of addiction have manifest across a number of consumer industries to really strong economic response.